PART 34: SHOTS FIRED

 Frank finished dialling 911, requesting aid for a gunshot wound, and giving them his address.
 He winced, as he now recalled that their time machine was sitting out in plain view, on his lab bench.

 “Frank?” he heard Carrie rasp.
 “Frank, it’s getting cold.
-Did you not pay the heating bill?”
+Did your parents not pay the heating bill?”

 “Okay,” Carrie agreed quietly.
 “Okay, yeah… I’ll… try… that……”

-“You won’t just try, you WILL!”
-Frank pleaded.
-He saw movement by the entranceway, and he whirled towards the source.
+“You won’t just try, you WILL,” Frank pleaded.
+He saw movement by the entranceway, and whirled towards the source.

 “It’s me,” Luci said, raising her hands.

 “She’s… gone,” Luci admitted quietly.
-“I saw her grab about half of our notes, take a coin for a particular year from your collection and then… she activated the time machine.
-I’m not even sure what time period she went to.”
+“I saw her grab about half of our notes, take a coin for a particular year from your collection and then she activated the time machine.
+I’m not even sure what time period she selected.”

 Frank ran a hand back through his hair.
-“From what she said, I’ve got a pretty good idea,” he admitted.
+“From what she said, I’ve got a pretty good guess,” he admitted.
 “But… without the machine, we can’t follow her.”